CARTAvis/manual_source/source/file_browser.rst

         style="width:100%;height:auto;">

 .. warning::
-   In v4.1.0, CARTA supports swapped-axes image cubes for *image visualization* only.
+   In v5.0.0, CARTA supports axes-swapped image cubes for *image visualization* only.
 Region analytics tools are not supported.